Chen Ao

-Chen Ao (陈骜 (陳驁, Chén Ào); born 17 July 2000) is a Chinese footballer currently playing as a midfielder for club Suzhou Dongwu.
+Chen Ao (陈骜 (陳驁, Chén Ào); born 17 July 2000) is a Chinese footballer currently playing as a midfielder for China League One club Ningbo FC.

 Club career

-At the beginning of the 2019 Chinese Super League season Chen Ao was loaned from Hebei China Fortune to fellow top tier club Wuhan Zall where he would make his senior debut on 1 May 2019 in a Chinese FA Cup game against Shanghai SIPG that ended in a 3-1 defeat.
+At the beginning of the 2019 Chinese Super League season Chen Ao was loaned from Hebei China Fortune to fellow top-tier club Wuhan Zall where he would make his senior debut on 1 May 2019 in a Chinese FA Cup game against Shanghai SIPG that ended in a 3–1 defeat.

+On 24 June 2026, Chen joined another China League One club Ningbo FC.